 Here’s a peek at how fabulous Kristen looked at the premiere (she is pictured here with co-star Jonathan Groff, who voices Kristoff in the film):

 Kristen also shared with us a new company that has been started by a celebrity friend of hers.
 You might have heard of this project, it’s called This Bar Saves Lives, and it’s actually pretty cool.
 I thought it was pretty neat that she took time out of her interview to talk about something that is really bigger and better and more important than any of our first world problems… this bar helps feed the hungry and just take a minute to read more about on the This Bar Saves Lives website here and honestly, you will be moved.
 For every single This Bar Saves Lives bar that you buy, a child gets a life saving packet of food.
 Wow.
 Kristen shared with us some samples of these bars and they are REALLY good.
 And clearly… doing some REALLY amazing things in our world.
 I love that!
 How it works:

-I really enjoyed the time we had with Kristen Bell and it was so fun to get a peek into the process of how these characters come to be.
+I really enjoyed the time we had in this interview with Kristen Bell and it was so fun to get a peek into the process of how these characters come to be.
 I loved her enthusiasm for the film and it really made me appreciate the emotional investment that goes into the making of these characters.
 I could see that Kristen deeply cared for her character, and the image that she was creating.